-5 GCSE’s at Grade C or above, (or equivalent Level 2 qualifications), including English, Mathematics and a Science subject, PLUS a minimum of 120 UCAS Points (excluding Functional Skills) in an appropriate discipline.
-We also welcome applications from those with relevant work experience in lieu of the minimum entry requirements.
+5 GCSE’s at Grade C or above, (or equivalent Level 2 qualifications), including English, Mathematics and a Science subject, PLUS a minimum of 48 UCAS Points (excluding Functional Skills) in an appropriate discipline at Level 3.
+We also consider applications from those with relevant technical work experience in engineering or science who can demonstrate their suitability via interview, in lieu of the minimum entry requirements.

 Modules and Assessment

 This course is delivered on a modular basis, delivering the Foundation Degree Qualification after two years of study, with the option to progress to a top-up year to attain a Bachelor’s Degree.